vEnhance/1802/src/2dflux.typ

   kind: table
 ) <tab-work-vs-flux>

-If you want to see examples of this written out, see @sec-lineex.
+If you want to see examples of this written out, see @ch-lineex.
 There I do four examples in full, using every applicable cell of @tab-work-vs-flux.
 Since it's so long, I broke it out into a separate skippable chapter.